 People injured in a Michigan auto accident have up to 3 years after the crash to file a third-party lawsuit, for pain and suffering from accident injuries or excess economic harms.
 However, there are instances where other coverage applies shortening the deadline by which you must to file a lawsuit to one year.

 “What does it cost?” is a common question we hear.
 We work for our clients on a contingent fee basis, meaning we are paid an attorney fee only if we recover money for you.
-If money is obtained by a settlement or after a trial, we are paid a percentage of the recovery, like a commission.
+If money is obtained by a settlement or after a trial, our Grand Rapids auto collision attorneys are paid a percentage of the recovery, like a commission.
 If we recover no money, you pay no attorney fee.
 Money spent to prepare the claim (i.e., filing fees, experts, copies, etc.) are the client’s responsibility under Michigan law, but our firm borrows the money (so you don’t have to).

 To win a third-party auto claim, you must show you have suffered a severe “threshold injury” from the auto crash.
 Michigan law defines “threshold injury” as “serious impairment of an important body function, serious disfigurement or scarring, or death.”

 Yes, as a no-fault state, Michigan law requires your auto insurance company to pay related medical care as long as you need treatment for crash injuries.
 Your injuries may be so severe that the insurer is obligated to pay them for as long as you live.
 However, factors may complicate payment of your medical bills (e.g., auto insurer disputing certain treatments).
-If you have questions, contact us.
+If you have questions, contact our Grand Rapids accident lawyers.

 If you are in a Michigan accident, you qualify to receive 85% of your lost wages if you are physically unable to work because of the crash injuries.
 The law sets a monthly cap on the amount of lost wages your insurer must reimburse.
 The wage-replacement benefits are tax-free and may continue for up to three years.

 As you see, whether and to what extent you get reimbursements for crash-related harms and losses depends on correct application of Michigan’s no-fault law.
 Often insurance companies, perhaps even your own, avoid paying what Michigan law requires.
 They delay and employ tactics depriving you of reimbursements you are entitled to recover.
-It is important, especially for those with serious injuries, to immediately seek help from an attorney experienced with the no-fault law, like the attorneys of our law firm.
+It is important, especially for those with serious injuries, to immediately seek help from a Grand Rapids accident lawyer experienced with the no-fault law, like the attorneys of our law firm.
 Even a short delays by an insurance company can cause you to lose your rights to reimbursements.

 If you or a loved one has been injured in a motor vehicle accident, contact Buchanan & Buchanan today for help and the reimbursements you are entitled.